 Our story is outlined in the following videos:

 8min – How do keep Living after the Death of two Children?

 30min – Love and Suffering

-Deep deep pain in your soul or spirit.
+Deep pain in your soul or spirit.
 Feelings of hopelessness, sadness and yearning.
-This can be described as feeling like death and can lead to depression, psychosis and many of the physical symptoms listed below.
+Some describe it as feeling like death, and it can lead to depression, psychosis and many of the physical symptoms listed below.

 Stages of Grief

-There is a helpful analogy in the deep sea diver.
-He goes down into unknown waters that are dark, mysterious, and dangerous and a huge weight of water pressing down on him.
+There is a helpful analogy in the deep sea diver: He goes down into unknown waters that are dark, mysterious, and dangerous, with a huge weight of water pressing down on him.
 In coming up to the surface and the light, he has to be very careful.
-If he comes up too quickly he will get the ‘bends’ (bubbles forming in the body) that can lead to paralysis and death.
+If he comes up too quickly he will get the “bends” (bubbles forming in the body) that can lead to paralysis and death.
 His ascent needs to vary depending on different conditions.

 Similarly, people grieve in different ways — different symptoms and different lengths of time.
 It is not something to be rushed!

 However, it is possible to recognize different stages of grief that may not manifest in the same order:

 - Denial and Isolation: For quite a while, Jeannie would not accept Alex’s suicide and expected him to come home at any time.
 Also, for several months she pushed many of her close friends away.